jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Butterfly shank.** Use alpine butterfly in place of sheepshank, which is the best known but most unreliable of shanks, lest you die.

+The point of a shank is to bypass a section of rope that is damaged or overly long.
+A shank that easily shakes loose is of little use and very dangerous.
+{:.tangent}

 ### Bends
 - **[Simple-Simon-under bend.][simple-simon-under]** Use in place of sheetbend